webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 ## How does it work
 WebRTC uses SCTP, defined in [RFC 2960](https://tools.ietf.org/html/rfc2960).
 SCTP (Stream Control Transmission Protocol) is a transport layer protocol and was intended as an alternative to TCP or UDP.
-For WebRTC we use it as an application layer protocol it runs over our DTLS connection.
+For WebRTC we use it as an application layer protocol which runs over our DTLS connection.

 SCTP gives you streams and each stream can be configured.
 WebRTC data channels are just a thin abstraction around them.
 The settings around durability/ordering are just passed right into the SCTP Agent.